endofjanuary/lol-draft-server/docs/socket_service_docs.md

 - `connect`: Triggered when a client connects to the server
 - `connection_success`: Sent by server upon successful connection
 - `disconnect`: Triggered when a client disconnects
+- `client_left`: Sent by server when a client disconnects from a game

 **Example - Client Connection:**